fcsonline/ferranbasora.com/src/content/projects/family-map.md

 vibeCoded: true
 ---

-Every family has that one person who keeps the family history in their head, on bits of paper, or in a spreadsheet only they understand.
-I wanted a way to turn that into something you can look at and move around, without signing up for a family history site or paying every month.
+My father has spent years putting together our family's history, going all the way back to the 1800s.
+All of it lived in notes and spreadsheets, and I wanted to give it a nicer home: something you can actually look at and move around, instead of reading down a long list of names.

 Family Map is a small viewer built with React Flow.
 You give it a CSV file with people, their parents, dates and a photo, and it draws the tree on a board you